infobsmi/b33s/docs/select/README.md

 The [mc sql](https://min.io/docs/minio/linux/reference/minio-mc/mc-sql.html) command can be used for executing queries using the command line.

-(*) Parquet is disabled on the MinIO server by default.
+(*) Parquet is disabled on the B33S server by default.
 See below how to enable it.

 ## Enabling Parquet Format